dietrichmax/personal-site/content/posts/en/web-development/image-optimization-with-python/image-optimization-transformation-python.en.md

 From the folder 'static/assets/img/postImg/' i am using the images for my posts.
 With **optimize=True** you can save some more kilobytes.

 Overall the Pyton script now optimizes all jpg-images in your specified folder, which means they will be resized to a width of 1920 px while the ratio will be kept and saved to a new destination folder.

-With **if width > basewidth:** you can check if the original width of the image is greater than your desired width and only resize it if thats true.

 The whole script looks like this:
 ```py